a-sit-plus/gradle-conventions-plugin/README.md

     //other kotlin multiplatform plugin config (dependencies, targets, etc }

-exportIosFramework(
+exportXCFramework(
     "MyAwesomeCustomVcFramework", //name of the resulting framework
+    transitiveExports= false, //do not automatically export all transitive dependencies static = true, //Defaults to false
-    BitcodeEmbeddingMode.BITCODE,  //this is the optional default value "at.asitplus:kmmresult:1.5.1", //with KMM result goodness
+    additionalExports= arrayOf( //since we don't automatically export everything transitively "at.asitplus:kmmresult:1.5.1", //with KMM result goodness
       "at.asitplus.wallet:vclib-openid:2.0.0", //and (in our opinion) the best KMM VC library ever built) datetime(), //and KMM datetime awesomeness (version managed by conventions plugin) napier() // and elegant KMM-powered logging (version managed by conventions plugin) )
+)

 //whatever else needs to be configured